ZeframLou/pooled-cdai/README.md

 ### Roles
 - Beneficiary: the account that receives the interest
-- Owner: the account that can change the beneficiary and withdraw the interest to the beneficiary, default is the creator of the pcDAI smart contract
+- Owner: the account that can change the beneficiary, default is the creator of the pcDAI smart contract
 - User: accounts that can deposit into/withdraw from the pool (all accounts)

 ### Creation
 Call this function in `PooledCDAIFactory`

-`function createPCDAI(string memory name, string memory symbol, address _beneficiary) public returns (PooledCDAI)`
+`function createPCDAI(string memory name, string memory symbol, address _beneficiary, bool renounceOwnership) public returns (PooledCDAI)`

 ### Usage